 According to the New York Times, Burgundy is one of the top 15 destinations to travel to in France.
 I say Burgundy, but let’s say Bourgogne.
 If you follow the blog, you’ll remember about the Fête de Saint-Vincent Tournante in Saint Aubin last year – so I’ll not repeat about the festival’s history and background.
 This year the 71st wine festival took place in two tiny villages of the Côte de Nuits: Vougeot and Gilly-lès-Cîteaux between Dijon and Beaune.

 Before the Fête started on Saturday, we kicked off the weekend for dinner.
 Last to arrive at the Château Tailly (that’s what happens when you leave at 4.30pm from Paris – it takes an extra hour just to drive out of it!) our lovely friends thankfully saved some Crémant de Bourgogne apéritif and we quickly dumped our bags in the Hemingway room.
-Oh, to drop everything and live like a lord and lady for the weekend… Château Tailly is a Gîte de France (details on previous blog post) and a wonderful, welcoming place to stay in Bourgogne.
+Oh, to drop everything and live like a lord and lady for the weekend… Château Tailly is a Gîte de France and a wonderful, welcoming place to stay in Bourgogne.

 Like last year, our weekend was organised by our good friend, Hervé, who is Master of Organisation Extraordinaire and thrives on it.
 Toma Le Courbe, our talented chef, prepared a meal around a lobster theme: starting with a lobster claw risotto to accompany a Rully 1er Cru.
 This was toe-curling!
 I am definitely adding more sauce from now on to my risottos.
 His secret?
 A dash of Cognac, tarragon and nigella seeds.